 How to make your own instant coffee

-Although you can’t make instant coffee exactly like the one that comes out of a manufacturing company, there is a way that you can use whole coffee beans to make DIY instant coffee.
+Although you can't make instant coffee exactly like the one that comes from a manufacturing company, there is a way to use whole coffee beans to make DIY instant coffee.

 How to make your own instant coffee